mclevy/gfw_blog/WRI.GFW.blog.md

 In a very standard exploratory capacity, we perform a regression analysis for 72 gauged basins (a total of 5,856 monthly observations) within the state of Mato Grosso, including the Alto Teles Pires headwater basin.
 We then connect results from the analysis to hydropower generation estimates.

 We regress a set flow statistics (minimum, maximum, mean, median, extremes and deviations) on deforestation and rainfall statistics assumed to be determinants of flow according to hydrologic theory, as well as determined by [model selction criteria](http://en.wikipedia.org/wiki/Model_selection) to be statistically meaningful predictors of flow.
-Formally, the regression model is:
+Formally, the regression model is:[^fn-model.footnote]

 $$ log(Flow_{it}) \sim \alpha_i + \delta_t + \beta_1 log(Forest \; Loss_{it}) + \beta_2 log(Cumulative \; Forest \; Loss_{it}) + \beta_3 log(Cumulative \; Rain_{it}) + \beta_4 Time_{it}$$